Print

 Skills

-• Retrieve relevant information on current topics related to drinking water quality such as softening, pesticides, etc.
+• Retrieve and present relevant information of a selected advanced water treatment method or topics related to drinking water quality

-• Extract and evaluate data of drinking water analyses from the Jupiter database
+• Extract and evaluate data of drinking water analysis from the Jupiter database

 Competences

-• Design laboratory experiments to analyse the applicability of a proposed treatment method.
+• Design laboratory experiments to analyze the applicability of a proposed water treatment method

 Topics